-Looking to feast your eyes on "Goodness Gracious Me" on your TV or mobile device at home?
-Tracking down a streaming service to buy, rent, download, or watch the comedy TV series via subscription can be a challenge, so we here at Moviefone want to do right by you.
+Want to behold the glory that is "Goodness Gracious Me" from your couch, bed, or on your commute?
+Finding a streaming service to buy, rent, download, or stream the comedy TV series via subscription can be confusing, so we here at Moviefone want to take the pressure off.

-Below, you’ll find a number of top-tier streaming and cable services – including rental, purchase, and subscription options – along with the availability of "Goodness Gracious Me" on each platform.
-Now, before we get into the various whats and wheres of how you can watch "Goodness Gracious Me" right now, here are some details about the BBC One show.
+Read on for a listing of streaming and cable services – including rental, purchase, and subscription alternatives – along with the availability of "Goodness Gracious Me" on each platform.
+Now, before we get into all the details of how you can watch "Goodness Gracious Me" right now, here are some specifics about the BBC One show.

 Originally premiering July 5th, 1996, "Goodness Gracious Me" stars Nina Wadia, Meera Syal, Kulvinder Ghir, Sanjeev Bhaskar.
-The series runs 3 season(s), and has a score of 65 (out of 100) on TMDB, which assembled reviews from 8 experienced people.
+The series runs 3 season(s), and has a score of 65 (out of 100) on TMDB, which compiled reviews from 8 respected people.

 The show's title and theme tune is a bhangra rearrangement of a hit comedy song of the same name.
 The original was performed by Peter Sellers and Sophia Loren reprising their characters from the 1960 film The Millionairess.
 The show's original working title was "Peter Sellers is Dead", but was changed because the cast generally liked Peter Sellers.
 In her 1996 novel Anita and Me, Syal had referred to British parodies of Asian speech as "a goodness-gracious-me accent".